An Lushan rebellion: Weakening of Tang

 The rebellion of An Lushan and its aftermath greatly weakened the centralized bureaucracy of the Tang dynasty, especially in regards to its perimeters.
 Virtually autonomous provinces and ad hoc financial organizations arose, reducing the influence of the regular bureaucracy in Chang'an.
 The Tang dynasty's desire for political stability in this turbulent period also resulted in the pardoning of many rebels.
 Indeed, some were even given their own garrisons to command.
 Political and economic control of large swathes of the empire became intermittent or was lost, and these areas came to be controlled by fanzhen, autonomous regional authorities headed by the jiedushi (regional military governors).
 In Hebei, three fanzhen became virtually independent for the remainder of the Tang dynasty.
 Furthermore, the Tang government also lost most of its control over the Western Regions, due to troop withdrawal to central China to attempt to crush the rebellion and deal with subsequent disturbances.
 Continued military and economic weakness resulted in further subsequent erosions of Tang territorial control during the ensuing years, particularly in regard to the Tibetan empires.
-By 790 Chinese control over the Tarim Basin area was completely lost.
+By 790 Chinese control over the Tarim Basin was completely lost.
 Moreover, during the rebellion, the Tang general Gao Juren massacred all the Sogdians in Fanyang, who were identified through their noses and faces.

 The political decline was paralleled by economic decline, including large Tang governmental debt to Uighur money lenders.
 The old taxation system of Zu Yong Diao no longer functioned after the rebellion.
 In addition to being politically and economically detrimental to the empire, the rebellion also affected the intellectual culture of the Tang dynasty.
 Many intellectuals had their careers interrupted, giving them time to ponder the causes of the unrest.
 Some lost faith in themselves, concluding that a lack of moral seriousness in intellectual culture had been the cause of the rebellion.
 However, a political and cultural recovery eventually did occur within Tang China several decades after the rebellion, until about 820, the year of the death of Emperor Xianzong of Tang.
 Much of the rebuilding and recovery occurred in the Jiangnan region in the south, which had escaped the events of the rebellion relatively unscathed and remained more firmly under Tang control.
 However, due in part to the jiedushi system, the Tang Empire by 907 devolved into what is known as the Five Dynasties and Ten Kingdoms period.